Development of professional competencies: levels, methods and models. Definition of competencies

 Conflict in culture

-Transparency of goals and limits
+Transparency of goals and limitations

 For example:

-- The training takes into account the professional tasks and results that the employee has to achieve.
+- During training, professional tasks and results that the employee has to achieve are taken into account.

-- Remuneration depends on the actual value of the work, as well as on the need to encourage and motivate the employee for quality work.
+- Remuneration depends on the actual value of the work, as well as the need to encourage and motivate the employee for quality work.

 Qualities of a good competency model